 - It is a hallmark of our profession to bring leaders from government, business and education together in a way that allows for single-minded effectiveness in seeking the best for a community.

 Across the state of Florida, more than 400 economic, workforce and community developers are going to work every day with one goal — help make their community a better place to live, both now and for years to come.

-They come from a variety of professional backgrounds, including business, engineering, real estate and technology, and they are highly educated and professionals in their own right.
+They come from a variety of professional backgrounds, including business, engineering, real estate, and technology.
+And these people are highly educated and professionals in their right.

 In other words, they are part of the communities in which they live.
 They are the boots on the ground that are closest to the needs of the businesses where their neighbors work — or maybe even own.

-They are connected to regional and state organizations with big-picture views that give a heads up when a potential local, state or national barrier is on the horizon — or when a potential opportunity is on the way.
+They stay connected to regional, and state organizations with big-picture views that provide a heads up when a potential local, state or national barrier is on the horizon — or when a potential opportunity is on the way.
 Keeping up with new laws, growth trends and funding sources is all part of their daily responsibilities.
-The economic development toolkit from which they operate contains programs and tools that reflect the vision of each individual community — how they want to grow and what industries they want to attract, grow and retain.
+The economic development toolkit from which they operate contains programs and tools that reflect the vision of each community — how they want to grow and what industries they want to attract, develop, and retain.

 The Purpose of the Florida Economic Development Council

-The Florida Economic Development Council is the professional association of economic, workforce and community developers who work in Florida’s 67 counties, over 400 cities, 24 workforce regions, 28 colleges, 12 universities, as well as utilities, ports, airports and industrial authorities.
+The Florida Economic Development Council is the professional association of economic, workforce and community developers.
+They work in Florida’s 67 counties, over 400 cities, 24 workforce regions, 28 colleges, 12 universities, as well as utilities, ports, airports and industrial authorities.
 FEDC’s members are among the highest credentialed professionals in the industry – many with advanced degrees in finance, business, IT, engineering, planning and real estate.

-The staff, board members and committee members of the Florida Economic Development Council are dedicated to providing leadership and vision to advance economic development professionals and economic development throughout the state of Florida as a whole.
+The staff, board members and committee members of the Florida Economic Development Council dedicate themselves to providing leadership and vision to advance economic development professionals and economic development throughout the state of Florida as a whole.